MarcosLTAPH/hello-word/README.md

 # hello-world
-I am human writing words in test of git-hub;
+I am human writing words in test on git-hub;